ehackify/elastichoney/README.md

 - The HNP server is supported on Ubuntu 18.04, Ubuntu 16.04, and Centos 6.9.
 - Other versions of Linux may work but are generally not tested or supported.

-Note: if you run into trouble during the install, please checkout the [troubleshooting guide](https://github.com/ehackify/HNP/wiki/HNP-Troubleshooting-Guide) on the wiki.
-If you only want to experiment with HNP on some virtual machines, please check out the [Getting up and Running with Vagrant](https://github.com/ehackify/HNP/wiki/Getting-up-and-running-using-Vagrant) guide on the wiki.

 Install Git

     # on Debian or Ubuntu